ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/object-types.md

 }
 ```

-We will learn how to use the `descriptor` in the following chapters.
+The `descriptor` gives us the ability to configure the object type.
+We will cover how to use it in the following chapters.

 We can also create schema object types without a backing POCO.